Skip to main content

 IPSEA offers free and independent legally based information, advice and support to help get the right education for children and young people with all kinds of special educational needs and disabilities (SEND).

-• Exclusions
+• exclusions

-• Support at School/College
+• support at college

-• Transport
+• transport

-• Preparing for Adulthood
+• preparing for adulthood

-Telephone - You can book a slot to speak with an advisor on their website.
+Telephone : You can book a slot to speak with an advisor on their website.

 MENCAP - Information Support Service

-The services they provide range from the following:
+The services they provide include:

 • Helping someone to live independently for the first time.

-Telephone - 0808 808 1111
+Telephone: 0808 808 1111

 National Autistic Society (NAS) - Autism Information Support Service